eslint/eslint/docs/src/contribute/governance.md

 There is no specific set of requirements or qualifications for TSC members beyond those that are expected of Reviewers.

 A Reviewer is invited to become a TSC member by existing TSC members.
 A nomination will result in discussion and then a decision by the TSC.

-#### Process for Adding TSC Members

-1. Add the GitHub user to the "ESLint TSC" GitHub team
-1. Set the GitHub user to be have the "Owner" role for the ESLint organization
-1. Send a welcome email with a link to the [Maintain ESLint documentation](../maintain/) and instructions for npm 2FA.
-1. Invite to the Discord TSC channel
-1. Make the TSC member an admin on the ESLint team mailing list
-1. Add the TSC member to the recurring TSC meeting event on Google Calendar
-1. Add the TSC member as an admin to ESLint Twitter Account on Tweetdeck
-1. Add the TSC member to the ESLint TSC mailing list as an "Owner"
-1. Tweet congratulations to the new TSC member from the ESLint Twitter account

 #### TSC Meetings